 Linear Variational Method#

-Linearizing the pproblem#
+Linearizing the problem#

-How does this help us in practice?
+How does linearization help us in practice?
 In a typical QM problem, we are attempting to solve for the wavefunction(s) and energy(ies) for a given Hamiltonian.
 If the Hamiltonian is such that solving the problem exactly is too challenging (e.g. any two or more electron problem) we can expand the wavefunction in a basis and attempt to solve the problem that way.
 We start with

 Truncating this expansion at any finite \(n\) leads to an approximate solution.
 Also, what the variational principle tells us is that we can minimize the energy with respect to variational paramters \({c_n}\) and still have \(E_\phi \geq E_0\).